 2. Burst Threshold

-This mechanism has a DDoS threshold of 1000 request per 2 seconds AND the traffic should be at least 5X then the last count when the threshold is met the DDoS mode will be activated.
+This mechanism has a minimum DDoS threshold of 1,000 requests per 2 seconds and a maximum threshold of 80,000 requests per 2 seconds.
+If the customizable threshold value is met AND the number of requests is at least 5X the last 2-second interval, then the DDoS mode will be activated.

 This mechanism is responsible for identifying sudden bursts in traffic.